Privacy

 Personal information may be collected, used, or disclosed without your knowledge or consent where permitted or required by law, including for:

-Payline is legally prohibited from disclosing certain regulatory reporting activities to clients (“tipping off” restrictions).
+Payline may be legally prohibited from disclosing certain reporting activities to clients (for example, suspicious transaction reporting).

 Cross-border data transfers

-Personal information may be processed or stored outside of Canada by Payline or its service providers, including cloud providers, financial institutions, or banking partners.
+Personal information may be processed or stored outside of Canada by Payline or its service providers.

 Retention/disposal of personal information